kaleido-io/ent-eth-identity/docs/ent-eth-identity.md

 ### Domains of Trust

 It **need not** be the case that every type of identity described in this document is verifiable by every organization participant in the network.
 Depending on the use case trust **may** be delegated within a domain.
-For example, an organization **may** be trusted to authenticate the identity of its employees that access an instance of its decentralized applications, via existing enterprise identity registry.
+For example, an organization **must** be held accountable to authenticate, and indeed endorse with legality, the identity of its employees that access an instance of its decentralized applications.

 It **should** be the case that organizations are able to efficiently manage their own resources, including in the case where the identity of those resources need to be established by other resources in the network.
 Commonly an inheritance of trust is employed for this purpose, where organizations have a domain of trust within which they are empowered to create new identities.